tseemann/abricate/README.md

 ## Combining reports across samples

 ABRicate can combine results into a simple matrix of gene presence/absence.
+An absent gene is denoted `.` and a present gene is represented by its '%COVERAGE`.
 This can be individual abricate reports, or a combined one.

 ```